xmycroftx/aplay/README.md

 # aplay
-An ASCII player, support for invoking VLC as a hidden audio subprocess
+An ASCII player, mvp support for invoking VLC as a hidden audio subprocess